Certificate of Achievement in Child Development-Teacher

-Upon successful completion of this certificate, students will be prepared for employment in the following fields: teacher, master teacher, mentor teacher or site supervisor in early childhood programs (i.e., infant/toddler, preschool, school age, full inclusion); preschool director in a Title 22 child care center, associate teacher or aide working with children with special needs, Early Intervention Assistant II, Child Development Specialist for Resource and Referral Program, Para Educator (Title I Schools), Family Support Services Worker (Home Base).
+Upon successful completion of this certificate, students will be prepared for further education and/or employment in the following jobs: teacher, master teacher, site supervisor or program director in licensed child care or early childhood programs (i.e., infant/toddler, preschool, school age, full inclusion); early intervention assistant, instructional assistant for children with special needs, Child Development Specialist for Resource and Referral Program, Para Educator (Title I Schools), Family Support Services Worker (Home Base).

 |REQUIRED CERTIFICATE COURSES|